 - The finish: Luxe >>> Super Luxe Finishes

 - The outlier: Mixed Materials

 Those Trends in detail…

 What comes next?
-Click here for part two, onwards to Spring/Summer 2017…
+Click here for Part Two, my predictions for Spring/Summer 2018…